predictive-git/tweethingz/README.md

 # tweethingz

 One of the data points I'm not able to get directly from Twitter is a daily histogram of followers.
-Sure, there are on-line services that provide that features, but, having used two of them now only to watch each one of them either shut down or start charging for that feature, I decide to write my own.
+Sure, there are on-line services that provide that features, but, having used two of them now only to watch each either shut down or start charging for that feature, I decide to write my own.

 ![](doc/dashboard-histogram.png)